enkitol/pretrained-vit-pytorch/img/test/example class 0/README.md

-# Class images for testing
+# Put your class images for testing here.